enteropositivo/bip39colors/readme.md

 ## Manual Method

-You can decode your BIP39Colors by hand using only a calculator
+You can encode or decode your BIP39Colors by hand using only a calculator, no need any external tool or library

 [Manual method explained here](https://github.com/enteropositivo/bip39colors/tree/main/manual)